 The business technology function should be evaluated like any other business unit.
 The business technology organisation gets its mandate from the business technology steering group which, together with the CIO and the business technology management team, decides what the targets are and how they will be measured.

 Well-defined targets are specific, measurable and time-related.
-Targets are set separately for the entire business technology organisation and for each team or unit, as well as for every individual.
+Targets are set separately for the entire business technology organisation and each team or unit, as well as for every individual.

 Targets for the business technology organisation are set in line with the overall vision of the company and should support the realisation of the company’s goals.
 The business technology management team is responsible for achieving and measuring short and long-term targets and reporting results and any deviations to the business technology steering group.